Clinton Langston: Honours

 Langston has been awarded a number of campaign medals: the NATO Medal for the former Republic of Yugoslavia, the General Service Medal with Northern Ireland clasp, and the Iraq Medal.
-He has also been awarded the Queen Elizabeth II Golden Jubilee Medal, the Queen Elizabeth II Diamond Jubilee Medal, the Queen Elizabeth II Platinum Jubilee Medal and the Accumulated Campaign Service Medal.
+He has also been awarded the Queen Elizabeth II Golden Jubilee Medal, the Queen Elizabeth II Diamond Jubilee Medal, the Queen Elizabeth II Platinum Jubilee Medal, the King Charles III Coronation Medal, and the Accumulated Campaign Service Medal.

 On 10 February 2017, Langston was appointed an Honorary Chaplain to The Queen (QHC).

 Langston was appointed Companion of the Order of the Bath (CB) in the 2020 Birthday Honours.